 - How to determine which debt payoff method to use

-- How to refinance student loans to a lower interest rate
+- How to refinance student loans at a lower interest rate

 Whether you decide to retire earlier or you wait until the government-sanctioned retirement age, you’ll need to plan for retirement.
 Financial capability is contributing to an employer-sponsored retirement plan and taking advantage of other tax-deferred retirement accounts such as Individual Retirement Accounts.